 160 hrs (4 wks)

-The accrual rates for part-time exempt employees working 12 months per year, in positions budgeted for at least 17.5 hours per week and 910 hours per year is prorated based on the full-time equivalent (FTE).
-For example, a 17.5 hour per week exempt employee will have a vacation accrual of 11.67 x .50 or 5.83 hours per monthly pay period (70 hours per year).
+The accrual rates for part-time employees is prorated based on the full time equivalent (FTE) of their position.
+For example, a non-exempt employee who works 4 hours per day, 5 days per week (50% FTE) will have a vacation accrual of 80 hours per year (6.15 x .50, or 3.08 hours per bi-weekly pay period).
+Also, a 17.5 hour per week exempt employee will have a vacation accrual of 11.67 x .50, or 5.83 hours per monthly pay period (70 hours per year).

 Vacation Requests and Scheduling